WebToffee Logo

 Note: If there is any mistake in your import file, your import may not work as expected.

-To get started, you must have CSV file.
-You can create the one or you can export the WordPress comment or product discussions to get the format of CSV.
-Or you can download Comment Import Export Sample CSV.
+To get started, you must have a CSV file.
+You can create one, or you can export the WordPress comments or product discussions to get the format.
+You can also download Comment Import Export Sample CSV.

 You must enter the comment details in CSV file in structured format as given below:

-• The first row must contain the column headers which are used for mapping the fields.
-The details about WooCommerce mapping field is given as below:
+• The first row must contain the column headers used to map the fields.
+The details about the WooCommerce mapping field are given below:

 Comment Author Name Name of the Comment Author Text